jorbDehmel/oak/README.md

 ## Compilation, Installation, and Uninstallation

 To install, open a terminal in this folder and run `make install`.
 This repo is only compatible with Linux.
-This will compile and install Oak, as well as the standard Oak package.
+This will compile and install `Oak`, as well as the standard `Oak` package.
 To uninstall, open this folder in terminal and run `make uninstall`.
 If you've already deleted this folder, you can run `sudo rm -rf /usr/include/oak /usr/bin/acorn`.
 Both of these will accomplish the same thing.

 There is also a `PKGBUILD` file included in this directory.
 If you use Arch Linux, you can just download this and install it via `makepkg -si`.